-The nutritional status of this forage crop is monitored using soil tests and plant analysis.
+The nutritional status of this fodder crop is monitored using soil tests and plant analysis.
 Monitoring regularly is important to help sustain optimum levels and avoid nutritional disorders.
 If disorders do occur, rapid diagnosis is necessary to assist correction.

-Plant
+Fodderbeet has the potential to produce high yeilds (from 20 - 30t DM/ha) but needs careful management to achieve this.

+Instructions for forage quality testing are included in the DIY Feed Test Sample Kit.

+cause of the problem.

+Leaf - Mid Growth

-Sampling Time: At Mid-growth
+Sampling Time: When the root is half grown

-Plant Part Youngest mature leaf.
+Plant Part Youngest Mature Leaf (50-60 DAS)

 Collect From:

-Quantity per Sample: 20-30 Leaves
+Quantity per Sample: 20 - 30 leaves.

 Recommended Tests: Basic Plant (BP), Molybdenum (Mo).

 Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
 If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative standard.

 Soil

 Sampling Time: Prior to crop establishment.

-Core Depth 15cm
+Core Depth 15cm.

 Collect From: Randomly throughout the area to be planted.

 Quantity per Sample: 12 - 20 cores.

-Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN)
+Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN), Boron (B)

 Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
-Collecting a second sample from an unaffected area may help identify the cause of the problem.
+Collecting a second sample from an unaffected area may help identify the

+CROP GUIDE